Road traffic accidents in Ethiopia: Prevalence

-In Ethiopia, road traffic accident is a serious problem that occurs periodically.
+In Ethiopia, road traffic accidents are a serious problem.
 The Analyzing Traffic Accident research suggested that there were more than 29,1577 accidents in the past eleven years, including 912,956 kilometers road network and 68,100 motorized vehicles were developed.
 From 2007/2008 years to 2017/2018 years, the variation of road network coverage in kilometer and motorized vehicle were estimated around 25,914 and 563,003 respectively.

 According to the Amhara Region Police Commission, almost half of 51% of car accidents occurred by freight vehicles followed by passenger vehicles which constituted 34.5% of all accidents in the region.
-About half of 54.8% of accidents occurred on expressway.
+About half of 54.8% of accidents occurred on the expressway.
 From April to June 2015, STEPS conducted surveys between the age of 15 and 69 using violence and injury questions by using WHO standard questionnaire.
 The respondents involved road traffic crash during the past 12 months, by sex, age, and place of residence as follows:

 In 2021, the Federal Police Commission report issued that the country experienced 15,034 road accidents during the fiscal year that ended on 7 July 2021, leaving 4,161 people dead.
 The accidents left 5,763 injuries, while 5,110 others sustained minor injuries.
 Police also recorded 31,643 accidents that caused property damage worth more than 2.28 million birr.
 The World Health Organization (WHO) reported in 2013 that Ethiopia is amongst country to have the highest road accident, estimated about 4,984.3 deaths per 100,000 vehicles per year, compared to 574 across Sub-Saharan countries.
 In addition, the number of people who are victims of car crashes are about 30 times higher than of the United States.

 As of 3 March 2021, the Federal Police Commission said some 1,848 people died from traffic accidents in Ethiopia during the first six months of the 2020–21 fiscal year starting from July 2020.